danielrfranco/aspiration-test/README.md

+# Aspiration Test

+You can find this app running as well at [https://aspiration.netlify.app/](https://aspiration.netlify.app/)

 ## Dev Notes

 I used the following libraries for this project:
 - Apollo Client - Library used to connect to Github GraphQL API
 - Material UI - Used to build components faster

-## How to run the app
+## How to run the app locally

 Follow these steps:

+1. Git Clone this repo.
-1. Create and `.env` at the project root with the following code:
+2. Create and `.env` at the project root with the following code:
 ```
 REACT_APP_GITHUB_TOKEN=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
 ```